bryanszendel/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [X] Explain the difference between `Relational Databases` and `SQL`.

+SQL is the language we use to communicate with a Relational Database.
+We must structure queries in a specific way in order to get/post/update/delete data within a Relational Database.

-- [ ] Why do tables need a `primary key`?
+- [X] Why do tables need a `primary key`?

+Each entry within a data table must be a unique row.
+We can guarantee the entry is unique with a primary key that auto-increments.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [X] What is the name given to a table column that references the primary key on another table.

+Foreign Key.

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [X] What do we need in order to have a _many to many_ relationship between two tables.

+We need a third table to map the corresponding ids to the 1st and 2nd tables.

 ## Minimum Viable Product